orxelm/CircularStatesView/README.md

 }
 ```

+##Author
+CircularStatesView is owned and maintained by Or Elmaliah.
+You can follow me on Twitter [@OrElm](https://twitter.com/orelm).

 ## TO-DO
+- [ ] Add optional title label to state circle center (set priority to image or title?)
 - [x] Add title labels
 - [x] Add state image icon
 - [x] Center align all container